 In many countries, alternative therapies and medicine are not regulated or even allowed.
 Examples are ayurvedic treatments, acupuncture, homeopathy, naturopathy, herbal medicine, and others.
 In other developing countries, many of these treatments are available and are sometimes preferred by many because of the absence of side effects.

 Yes, the word “medical” has top billing in “medical tourism”, but take the second word out and you don’t get much else in the way of enjoying a rather agonizing experience.
 In fact, medical tourism is just as much about travelling than about getting medical treatment.
 It is not uncommon that most patients actually look forward to a surgery because of the promise of travelling and enjoying themselves in another country.
 Just ask medical tourists, particularly those seeking cosmetic surgery or wellness treatments.

 I mean, if you’re about to go under a knife, what better way to recuperate than in a serene beach house somewhere in the tropical pacific?
 Imagine the fresh fruit juice and gentle massages you will get after the daily therapy.
 Even just the thought is therapeutic!

 What you get after treatment is a better physical body, a more relaxed mind, and an unforgettable overall experience.

-Medical tourism has actually a lot more direct and indirect benefits, and they all depend on the circumstances of your travel.
-Of course, the far less serious your condition is, the more you will have a better time being treated in foreign land.
+Medical tourism has actually a lot more direct and indirect benefits and they all depend on the circumstances of your travel.
+Of course, the far less serious your condition is, the more you will have a better time being treated in a foreign land.
 Of course, there are always some negative things to consider, but generally, the benefits – affordability, quality of healthcare, availability of services, and the opportunity to travel — far outweigh any of the disadvantages.

 Here’s how to Become Successful in the Healthcare Industry